 There are many ways to deal with stress, and one or more of these may be effective for you:

 - Relaxation: try to spend more time with friends and family, don’t isolate yourself; try a relaxing massage, aromatherapy or other treatment; take up meditation, pursue a hobby that is absorbing and helps you forget about things for a while

 - Exercise: Taking regular exercise will reduce your stress levels and help you get fitter and healthier.
 Find time to do at least 4 sessions of 30 minutes moderate exercise a week.
-Do something that gets your heart pumping like swimming, cycling, or a fitness class.
-Or, try something new like fencing, Zumba, or cross-training
+Do something that gets your heart pumping like running, cycling, or swimming.

 - Addressing the problem area: Some situations just won’t go away.
 If you have a stressful situation that persists, you need to sit down and have a long hard look at it.
 As yourself what it is about it that is stressful, what you think you can do about it, who can help you, and how you’d like things to be.
 Try to remember what brought you to that situation and is it still valuable to you today?